mlakmal/angular/README.md

     ```

-## Constants

-### Vendor Globals

-  - Create an Angular Constant for vendor libraries' global variables.

-    *Why?*: Provides a way to inject vendor libraries that otherwise are globals.
-This improves code testability by allowing you to more easily know what the dependencies of your components are (avoids leaky abstractions).
-It also allows you to mock these dependencies, where it makes sense.

-    ```javascript
-    // constants.js

-    /* global toastr:false, moment:false */
-    (function() {
-        'use strict';

-        angular
-            .module('app.core')
-            .constant('toastr', toastr)
-            .constant('moment', moment);
-    })();
-    ```

-  - Use constants for values that do not change and do not come from another service.
-When constants are used only for a module that may be reused in multiple applications, place constants in a file per module named after the module.
-Until this is required, keep constants in the main module in a `constants.js` file.

-    *Why?*: A value that may change, even infrequently, should be retrieved from a service so you do not have to change the source code.
-For example, a url for a data service could be placed in a constants but a better place would be to load it from a web service.

-    *Why?*: Constants can be injected into any angular component, including providers.

-    *Why?*: When an application is separated into modules that may be reused in other applications, each stand-alone module should be able to operate on its own including any dependent constants.

-    ```javascript
-    // Constants used by the entire app angular
-        .module('app.core')
-        .constant('moment', moment);

-    // Constants used only by the sales module angular
-        .module('app.sales')
-        .constant('events', {
-            ORDER_CREATED: 'event_order_created',
-            INVENTORY_DEPLETED: 'event_inventory_depleted'
-        });
-    ```

 ## File Templates and Snippets
 Use file templates or snippets to help follow consistent styles and patterns.
 Here are templates and/or snippets for some of the web development editors and IDEs.